MapsPeople/docs/src/cms/index.md

 ### Icon Manager

-Anywhere in the CMS you can change icons for one or more markers on the map, you use the Icon Manager to do so.
+Anywhere in the CMS you can change Icons for one or more markers on the Map, you use the Icon Manager to do so.
 Click the "Change"-button to invoke it.

 In the Icon Manager, you can choose between a predefined set of MapsIndoors icons, and a list of your uploaded icons.
 Click on an icon in either place, and set it to close the icon manager and preview the icon on the map.
 Click "Save" in the details editor to update the Location with your selected icon.